Day One | Wednesday, 11 March 2026

 Melissa Dorey, Head of People Digital Experience, AGL

-Anne Cavalieros, General Manager, Performance, Reward and People Technology, nbn
+Anne Cavalieros, General Manager, Reward and P&C Digital Transformation, nbn

 Jacqui Pooley, Organisational Development Lead, Culture Amp